simonescaccia/2PL-scheduler/README.md

 # 2PL-scheduler

 This application aims to implement a Two-Phase Locking (2PL) scheduler for the Data Management project.
-It is built using Spring Boot and Maven for the backend, Thymeleaf for the front-end, and Docker for containerization.<## Application description
+It is built using Spring Boot and Maven for the backend, Thymeleaf for the front-end, and Docker for containerization.

 ## How to run